amazon-science/contextual-product-qa/README.md

 | Japanese   |Japonic|Kanji;Kana   |Japan |
 | Korean   |Han|Hangul   |United States|

+Each language contains 500 questions for train/dev and 1000 questions for testing.
+Every question is annotated with at least 5 relevance labels plus manually written answers.
 The files contain the following columns:
 * ASIN: ASIN number of the corresponding product
 * question: question text